-Details of the likely policy impacts on Marital Status The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Sexual Orientation The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Sexual Orientation

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Men and Women generally The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Men and Women generally

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Disability The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+Details of the likely policy impacts on Disability

+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.

-Details of the likely policy impacts on Dependants The policy is unlikely to impact on equality of opportunity for this category.
-The policy is technical in nature.
+The policy is unlikely to impact on equality of opportunity for this group.
+It is technical in nature.